ericwbailey/ericwbailey.website/source/published/free-idea-design-token-ugly-mode.md

 - An odd tint or shade here,
 - Contrasting border radii there,
 - An errant button style unearthing itself from a past redesign, and
-- Over here is an errant microsite made by a third party vendor, the long abandoned pet project of a stakeholder who has long-since moved on.
+- Over here is an errant microsite made by a third party vendor,
+- And here is the abandoned pet project of a stakeholder who has long-since moved on.

 It is sort of like counting the rings on a tree: